blockwatch-cc/tzstats-legacy/README.md

   - involved accounts (as cards with all type-specific data, e.g. delegator)
 - [**single account**](./blob/master/doc/account.md) `/account/:address`
   - accounts share basic metadata/balance/etc and have type/state specific data
+  - header tags to visualize type/status
+    - [Baker] for baker accounts (with future rights)
+    - [Delegate] for an active delegate who is not yet baker
+    - [Delegator] an account that is delegating
+    - [Smart Contract] contract with code
+    - [Revealed] when pubkey is publicly announced
+    - [Inactive] for inactive delegate (should be a warning for delegateors)
+    - [Overdelegated] for overdelegated baker (should be a warning for delegateors)
+    - [Fundraiser] for activated fundraiser account
+    - [Vesting] for vesting contracts
+    - [Spendable] account can spend funds
+    - [Delegatable] account can delegate
-  - show call to action when type/state suggests (e.g. this is how you delegate)
+  - show call to action when type/state suggests (e.g. this is how you delegate on accounts that can delegate but don't do so yet)
-  - types: BASIC (implicit, tz1/2/3), CONTRACT (w/wo code)
-  - states: unclaimed, simple, delegate, baker / not delegated, delegated
-  - baker: delegate efficiency (missed blocks, endorsements, lost rewards)
-  - baker: staking bond, current balance, total capacity, available bonds, available capacity
+  - types
+    - basic (implicit = tz1/2/3)
+    - delegate (implicit = tz1/2/3)
+    - baker (implicit = tz1/2/3)
+    - delegator (w/wo code = KT1)
+    - smart contract (w/wo code = KT1)
 - [**governance**](./blob/master/doc/governance.md) `/governance`
   - past and current voting periods on top, navigate left/right
   - voting progress, current proposals, votes, quorum, majority